cisagov/LME/docs/markdown/maintenance/upgrading.md

 Applying these changes is automated for any new installations.
 But, if you have an existing installation, you need to conduct some extra steps. **Before performing any of these steps it is advised to take a backup of the current installation using the method described [here](/docs/markdown/maintenance/backups.md).**

-To upgrade to the latest version from Release 1.2.0 to Release 1.3.0 [go here](#6-upgrade-from-120-to-130).

 ## 1. Finding your LME version (and the components versions)
 When reporting an issue or suggesting improvements, it is important to include the versions of all the components, where possible.
 This ensures that the issue has not already been fixed!